 The CPS Test Prep Course has been revamped!
 This training is now open only to people who have met criteria to apply for their Certified Prevention Specialist Credential and will be testing within the next 6 months.
 Becoming a Certified Prevention Specialist requires you know the entire breadth of prevention, even things that are not in your scope of work.
 This training will review the six domains you will be tested on: Planning/Evaluation; Prevention Education/Service Delivery; Communication; Community Organization; Public Policy and Environmental Change; and Professional Growth/Responsibility.
 Because this is test preparation, you must come to this training with a working knowledge of each of these areas.
-Participants will also explore sample test questions and discuss test taking strategies.
+Participants will also explore sample test questions and discuss test taking strategies..
 Prerequisites: Participants must have taken the Substance Abuse Prevention Specialist Training (within the past 5 years) and Prevention Ethics.
-Readings will also be assigned before the training LEVEL: AdvancedTRAINER: Ginny Adame, SCPSCONTINUING EDUCATION HOURS: 13.2FEE: $200
+LEVEL: AdvancedTRAINER: Ginny Adame, SCPSCONTINUING EDUCATION HOURS: 13.2FEE: $220

-LEVEL: BeginningTRAINER: Brian SernaCONTINUING EDUCATION HOURS: 6.6 Drug Specific FEE: $130
+LEVEL: IntermediateTRAINER: Agent Dean MarneyCONTINUING EDUCATION HOURS: 6.6 FEE: $130

-Note: This training is only open to OSAP providers.
 The Office of Substance Abuse Prevention (OSAP) receives money to fund communities from both federal and state governments.
 Both of these funding sources have requirements that OSAP must adhere to in order to stay in compliance and maintain funding for the entire state of New Mexico.
 These requirements trickle down to each OSAP provider into contracts and Scopes of Work (SOW).
-With decreases in funding availability, it is crucial to manage your OSAP contract and ensure your SOW is fully being met.
+With decreases in funding availability, it is crucial to manage your OSAP contract and ensure your SOW is being fully met.
 This training will assist in successfully managing an OSAP contract using proven Project Management tools and techniques.
 Participants will review tips and practices for: the management plan; budgeting; midyear and final reports; how to work with OSAP when a strategy isn’t working and suggesting a change in SOW; and developing an archiving process for the repository of project’s institutional documents.
-Note: This training is only open to OSAP providers.
+Note: This training is open to OSAP providers only.
 LEVEL: IntermediateTRAINER: Paula Feathers, MACONTINUING EDUCATION HOURS: 6.6FEE: *$130 for no shows or late cancelations